 The tables changed gradually as Bronson kept on working in Hollywood as he appeared in movies like 'The Great Escape' and '4 for Texas'.
 Similarly, he also played a leading, supporting role in 'The Magnificent Seven' in 1960 and bagged around $50,000 in return.
 In fact, the deceased actor received an Emmy nomination for his role in CBS's 'General Electric Theater.'
 By the 1970s, earning $1 million was a routine for him in Hollywood.
 Consequently, he took paychecks worth $1.5 million from Cannon Films to play in 'Death Wish II.'

-The multi-millionaire Charles Bronson lived a lavishing life in fancy houses to show for his wealth.
-And he'd come a long way since he had four cents to take his first wife to a date.
+The multi-millionaire Charles Bronson lived a lavishing life in fancy houses to show his wealth.
+And he'd come a long way since he had four cents to take his first wife to date.
 Unsurprisingly, the actor owned real estate properties all over the States and lived wherever shooting took him.
-Despite that, he mostly used to be seen with his late wife, Jill Ireland, at their farmhouse at Vermont.
+Despite that, he mostly used to be seen with his late wife, Jill Ireland, at their farmhouse in Vermont.